ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

     -display none
 ```

-Once again, this is command-line soup.
+Once again, this is command line soup.
 Lets look at what each switch is doing.

 | Option        | Description                                                                                         |
 |---------------|-----------------------------------------------------------------------------------------------------|